 You can use either of these options to apply:

-- Visit the City of Swan Administration Building at 2 Midland Square, Midland, WA.
-Please make sure you have your card/s as a copy will be required to submit with a completed application.
+- Alternatively, you can apply at either the City of Swan Administration Building or any City of Swan library.
+Please make sure you have your card(s) as a copy will be required to submit with a completed application.

 - May be eligible to defer (subject to criteria); and